Frogstomp: Legacy

 In June 2015, Colm Browne of Soundscape Magazine said the lyrics on Frogstomp "show intelligence" and "a want to question the world, express feelings, get rid of negatives and be positive", saying the album "was and still is mightily impressive."
 British publication Classic Rock said about the 20th Anniversary remaster, "Frogstomp is as grunge as it gets.
 So was the world in ’95, which bought 3.5 million copies of the album."

 In October 2015, James Rose of the Daily Review wrote of the albumAs an album in its own right, it's pretty good.
 As a debut by three 15-year-olds, it's about as good as it gets.
 There are still kids out there today listening to Frogstomp and shitting themselves.
 And so they should.

 In November 2017, The Amity Affliction member Ahren Stringer said of the album: "I was obsessed with Frogstomp as a 12-year-old boy.
 I wanted to be Daniel Johns."

-In September 2018, the album was ranked #25 on Double J's list of "Top 50 Australian Albums of the '90s".
+In September 2018, the album was ranked at No. 25 on Double J's list of "Top 50 Australian Albums of the '90s".

 In July 2020, NME said about the album:25 years later, Frogstomp is too vital to be dismissed as meat-and-potatoes hard rock.
 There’s a lot to love, and much of it is heavy: the furious double-time onslaughts of “Israel’s Son“ and “Faultline“, the pop-punk “Findaway“ and the thrash-y instrumental "Madman".

 In July 2020, Mixdown listed the album as among the seven best Australian grunge albums.
 In September 2020, the publication said the album had a "hard-edged sound with angsty (yet all too relatable) lyricism" and described Frogstomp as "one of the most definitive grunge records of its era."

 In June 2021, American music magazine Spin wrote about the album in a retrospective piece, saying: "Frogstomp was ours, music written by kids our own age speaking to us in a language only we understood."

-In December 2021, Frogstomp was listed at no. 6 in Rolling Stone Australia's "200 Greatest Albums of All Time" countdown.
+In December 2021, Frogstomp was listed at No. 6 in Rolling Stone Australia's "200 Greatest Albums of All Time" countdown.

 In April 2022, British newspaper publication The Guardian included four Frogstomp songs on their list of "The 25 Best Silverchair Songs - Sorted" list.
-"Findaway", "Faultline", "Israel's Son", and "Tomorrow" ranked at #18, #14, #8, and #1, respectively.
+"Findaway", "Faultline", "Israel's Son", and "Tomorrow" ranked at No. 18, No. 14, No. 8, and No. 1, respectively.

-In July 2024, Ultimate Guitar ranked Frogstomp at number 7 on their "Top 10 Classic Grunge Albums That Didn't Come From Seattle" list, saying that Silverchair "managed to write such catchy, dark tunes that perfectly encapsulate the grunge spirit while still sounding fresh and memorable."
+In July 2024, Ultimate Guitar ranked Frogstomp at No. 7 on their "Top 10 Classic Grunge Albums That Didn't Come From Seattle" list, saying that Silverchair "managed to write such catchy, dark tunes that perfectly encapsulate the grunge spirit while still sounding fresh and memorable."

+In June 2025, Lauryn Schaffner of Loudwire named the album the best post-grunge release of 1995.
+That same year, she said it was the band's best album.
+Also in June 2025, Jay Daniel Thompson wrote a book on the album as part of the famous 33^{1}⁄_{3} book series.